 3.1 Interference Scenarios

-The allocates the 5600-5650 MHz band to Maritime Radionavigation, Mobile except aeronautical mobile and Radiolocation services on a primary basis.
+The Australian Radiofrequency Spectrum Plan (ARSP) allocates the 5600-5650 MHz band to Maritime Radionavigation, Mobile except aeronautical mobile and Radiolocation services on a primary basis.
 There is no Fixed service allocation in this band.
 However, under subsection 10(10) of the ARSP, the ACMA has authorised use of an “unspecified service” (in this case the Fixed service) in the frequency ranges 5600-5620 and 5630-5650 MHz.
 This will also be formally reflected in the next revision to the ARSP.

-The following sections define the relevant coordination procedures to be followed by prospective P-MP licensees seeking to access channels in the 5.6 GHz band.
-Table 2 summarises the different interference scenarios that exist for P-MP services in the 5600-5620 and 5630-5650 MHz bands.
+The following sections define the relevant coordination procedures to be followed by prospective PMP licensees seeking to access channels in the 5.6 GHz band.
+Table 2 summarises the different interference scenarios that exist for PMP services in the 5600-5620 and 5630-5650 MHz bands.
 Specific coordination procedures have only been defined for those scenarios that require it.

 Please note that the licence data for some radars is in the process of being updated.
 Until this process is finalised the following rules should be adhered to for coordination purposes: